stitchdata/docs/_replication/replication-methods/replication-methods-overview.md

 keywords: replicate, replication, replication method, stitch replicates data
 tags: [replication]
 layout: general
-category: "settings"

-# TODO: Fix this summary
-summary: "Replication Methods tell Stitch how to replicate data during a replication job."
-type: "settings"
+content-type: "replication-methods"
 toc: true
-weight: 2
+weight: 1

+summary: "Replication Methods define the approach Stitch takes when extracting data from a source during a replication job.
+Additionally, Replication Methods can also impact how data is loaded into your destination and your overall row usage.
+This guide contains an overview of each method, how it compares to Stitch's other methods, and links to detailed documentation about the method."

+category-summary: "Replication Methods define the approach Stitch takes when extracting data from a source during a replication job."

+# --------------------------- #
+#       CONTENT SECTIONS      #
+# --------------------------- #

 sections:
   - content: |